buehler/mcs-ubicomp/Assignment2/Unity_App_Skeleton/Assets/SolidInteractionLibrary/README.md

 AuthenticationHeaderValue authHeader = await AuthenticatedPodClient.LoginAsync(serverUrl, email, password);
 ```

-Then we create a pod if we didn't already create one.
+Then to create a pod if you didn't already create one:

 ```csharp
 await SolidClient.CreatePod(serverUrl, podName, authHeader);